Fast-track your career by building on your leadership strengths and minimizing the impact of your weaknesses.

 This isn't to say ignore weaknesses...just don't waste a lot of time, money, and effort trying to force performance from someone, who is never going to have a strength in a particular area.
-You are better off putting your efforts into finding ways to work around their weakness, and help them to devise strategies to ensure that the weakness doesn't become a fatal flaw, for them or the team.
+You are better off putting your efforts into finding ways to work around their weaknesses.
+Helping them to devise strategies to ensure that the weakness doesn't become a fatal flaw, for them or the team.

 For example, I have a client, a CEO, who has been successfully leading a thriving organization for some years ... and one of his weaknesses is strategic thinking.
 His leadership strengths are in communicating the vision in such a way that people are inspired to come together to achieve it, and in building external relationships with potential new clients and suppliers.

 Rather than spending a lot of time attempting to improve his capability in thinking strategically - he, rather wisely, surrounds himself with people who are naturally good at strategic thinking and uses their strengths to help him guide his organization forward.
 And, he gives much more focus on building and working to his leadership strengths.